 Additionally, every precaution is taken to protect your overall health and well-being.
 Digital X-rays are more efficient than traditional film X-rays, and they use up to 90% less radiation than conventional X-rays.
 For more information about the advantages of digital radiography in Woodland Hills, California, call the office today or book an appointment online.

-Depending on your dental health, Dr. Terteryan will take X-rays every 6-24 months.
-If you have any dental conditions, you may need to have X-rays more frequently so that Dr. Terteryan is able to closely monitor your condition.
+Depending on your dental health, Drs.
+Gordon, and Fahid will take X-rays every 6-24 months.
+If you have any dental conditions, you may need to have X-rays more frequently so that the Doctors able to closely monitor your condition.
 However, if you have strong healthy teeth and no family or personal history of dental problems, you may not need to have X-rays taken as often.